mal5482/2018CS109A_FinalProject_G18/Models.md

 **The predictors that are kept in every model with non-zero coefficients are:**
 MMSE_bl, RAVLT_immediate_bl, RAVLT_perc_forgetting_bl, ADAS13_bl, CDRSB_bl, ABETA_bl_n, TAU_bl_n, Hippocampus_bl.

-Among them, the first five predictors are from neurocognitive/neuropsychological assessments;
+Among them, the first five predictors are from neurocognitive/neuropsychological assessments;<br>

-ABETA_bl_n and TAU_bl_n are from cerebrospinal fluid (CSF) biomarkers;
+ABETA_bl_n and TAU_bl_n are from cerebrospinal fluid (CSF) biomarkers;<br>
 Hippocampus_bl is from imaging data.

 ***Each Label Performance***<br>
-We looked at the prediction accuracy of the best model on each diagnosis label, and we found they still remained high.
+The test accuracy of the best model on each diagnosis label are comparable to the overall accuracy.

 ```py
 # prediction accuracy of each label of regression imputation model